In 1999, we launched our companywide commitment to buying locally, Farm to Fork.

 We rely on our regional foragers and piscators to locate and enroll new suppliers.
-If your farm, ranch, or business meets the eligibility below, you may email us with your name, contact information, and a description of your business (and where you’re located) and we will connect you to the forager/piscator in your area.
+If your farm or ranch meets the eligibility below (or for artisan foodcrafters, the criteria for Locally Crafted), you may email us with your name, contact information, and a description of your business (and where you’re located) and we will connect you to the forager/piscator in your area.

-Our rules for Farm to Fork eligibility for all farms and artisans are as follows:
+Our rules for Farm to Fork eligibility for all farms are as follows:

 |Size/Type of farm||Ownership||Distance from Bon Appétit kitchen||Annual sales volume||Certification|